se2p/tool-competition-av/documentation/INSTALL.md

 pip freeze > additional-requirements.txt
 ```

-Otherwise, you can manually list the additional libraries your test generator need in the `additional-requirements.txt`.
+Otherwise, you can manually list the additional libraries your test generator need in the `additional-requirements.txt` file.

 > **Note**: the format of this file must follow the usual convention where the library name is followed by the target version number